9:30AM & 6:00PM

-Nursery Care is provided during morning service for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.
+Nursery Care is provided during morning worship for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.

-Children's Church is also available during morning service.
-Children start in-service and are dismissed during offering.
+Children's Church is also available during morning worship.
+Children start in-worship and are dismissed during offering.

 Coffee and refreshments are available and all are welcome!

-Parking is available on Park and Elm St., the parking lot behind the church, the dentist office on Park St., Hannaford's Office building on Elm St., and the concourse.
+Parking is available on Park, Elm and Appleton, the parking lot behind the church, the orthodontist office on Park St., Hannaford's Office building on Elm St., and the concourse.